 What Is Generative AI?

 Typically, it starts with a simple text input, called a prompt, in which the user describes the output they want.
 Then, various algorithms generate new content according to what the prompt was asking for.
-For instance, if a user tells a text-to-image generator that they want a picture of ducks playing poker in the style of Vincent van Gogh, or a content generator that they want an essay about dark matter, the given system will oblige.

 “It’s essentially AI that can generate stuff ...
 The quality of the output is why people are so excited.”

 “It’s essentially AI that can generate stuff,” Sarah Nagy, the CEO of Seek AI, a generative AI platform for data, told Built In.
-And, these days, some of the stuff generative AI produces is so good, it appears as if it was created by a human.
+And, these days, some of the stuff generative AI produces is so good, it appears as if it were created by a human.
 “The quality of the output is why people are so excited,” Nagy said.

 Popular Generative AI Tools